greg-raven/Uncommon-Sense/_posts/2015-12-31-the-legacy-of-the-civil-war.md

 ---
-title: 'The legacy of the Civil War'
+title: "The legacy of the Civil War"
 layout: post
 categories:
 - war